Fire and rescue services

 We advise:

-Exercise a high degree of caution in Sierra Leone due to the high level of crime and the possibility of civil unrest.
+Exercise a high degree of caution in Sierra Leone due to the threat of violent crime and the risk of civil unrest.

 Exercise a high degree of caution in Sierra Leone.

-Exercise a high degree of caution in Sierra Leone due to the high level of crime and the possibility of civil unrest.
+Exercise a high degree of caution in Sierra Leone due to the threat of violent crime and the risk of civil unrest.

 See Safety